FAQs

 What have you done to protect the environment and our communities?

 Much of the growth and development in the western and south part of our County was approved through specific plans before I joined the Board.
 Moving forward this growth needs to be balanced with continued investment in the Placer County Conservation Plan and Placer Land Trust.
 I have supported funding for the acquisition of thousands of acres of land and the additions to the Hidden Falls Regional Park.
-I helped establish the Tourism Business Improvement District for North Lake Tahoe and Olympic Valley which are generating millions of dollars of investments in trails, transit, micro-transit, additional trash collection, parks, and beach improvements.
+I helped establish the Tourism Business Improvement Districts for North Lake Tahoe and Olympic Valley which are generating millions of dollars of investments in trails, transit, micro-transit, additional trash collection, parks, and beach improvements.
 I support in-fill and re-development over new development in our District.
+I have strongly supported investment in stormwater projects, and restoration and protections of our wetlands, rivers, and streams.

 How are you addressing housing?